 Notes: IPFs = international patent families.
 The calculations are based on the country of the IPF applicants, using fractional counting in the case of co-applications.
-"Established" refers to well-established processes in the chemicals and refining sectors and "Climate" refers to emerging technologies that could help mitigate climate change by making hydrogen a clean
+"Established" refers to well-established processes in the chemicals and refining sectors and "Climate" refers to emerging technologies that could help mitigate climate change by making hydrogen a clean energy product for a much wider range of sectors that would otherwise use fossil fuels.
 Source: IEA analysis based on data from the European Patent Office.